Table of Contents

 Enticing and exciting cities

-The big cities of Morocco are full of life and energy, a true blast of sensations.
+The big cities of Morocco are full of life and energy and are indeed on the list of best places to visit in Morocco.
+These destinations are a true blast of sensations.
 The core of each of such metropoles is the narrow labyrinthine alleys in the medinas.
 These old quarters were designed to shelter people but also to allow trade between them.
 Wandering around will always bring you to some square or street that offers a souk, where you can get anything you desire.
 Haggle and bargain your way into getting herbal teas and spices; beautiful pottery; colorful tapestries, clothes, and shoes; all sorts of artisan-made products.

 The architecture you will come across is bound to impress you whether you find yourself in one of the Imperial Cities of Morocco (Marrakesh, Fes, Rabat, and Meknes) or in Casablanca, Agadir, Tangier,… Look for the Islamic decoration but also for the Hispano-Moorish style in buildings such as old palaces, mosques, madrasas (Quranic schools), ramparts, kasbahs, even tombs, and mausoleums.
-Outside of the medinas, the Villes Nouvelles developed during the French protectorate over Marocco bring spacious avenues, a café culture.
-Here and there, lush gardens are perfect to just relax.
+Outside of the medinas, the Villes Nouvelles developed during the French protectorate over Morocco bring spacious avenues, a café culture.
+Here and there, lush gardens are perfect for just relaxing.

-- Marrakesh – Djemma el-fna Square, El Badii Palace, Koutoubia Mosque, Bahia Palace, Majorelle Gardens
+- Marrakesh – Djemma el-Fna Square, El Badii Palace, Koutoubia Mosque, Bahia Palace, Majorelle Gardens are among the most proeminent places to visit in Marrakech.

-- Fes – Fes el Bali, University of al-Qarawiyyin, Blue Gate, Chouara Tannery, Al Attarine Madrasa
+- Fes – Fes el Bali, University of al-Qarawiyyin, Blue Gate, Chouara Tannery, Al Attarine Madrasa.
+Fez has many of the best places to stay in Morocco, that we wrote a nice page about.

 Irresistible coastal cities and beaches